cspiregaming/documents/bylaws.md

    - A two-thirds majority vote of all active members is required to remove the Officer from their position.

 3. **Transition Process**:
-   - Upon resignation or removal, the exiting Officer is required to transfer all relevant documents, passwords, and information to the incoming Officer or interim Officer within one week.
+   - Upon resignation or removal, the exiting Officer is required to transfer all relevant documents, passwords, and information to another Officer within one week.

 ---